face-on-keyboard/web/README.md

 ## Acknowledgments

-This project is part of the "City of the Future" initiative, aimed at creating sustainable urban solutions through technology.
+This project is part of the "Carbon Notebook" initiative, aimed at creating sustainable urban solutions through technology.